l0rdFalco/git-prac-1/prac_1.md

 HEAD is a pointer that will always point to the last commit of the branch

 when the branch is switched, the HEAD pointer will move to the last commit of the current branch

+## bonus commands

+`git archive branch_name --format=zip -o ./archive_name.zip` is used to archive create a zip of the given name from the given branch